 The Jabra Elite Active 65t have the same unique design that set the original 65t apart from a lot of the other truly wireless headphones we've tested.
 They're portable enough to have on you at all times and come with a charging case that's compact enough to easily fit into your pockets and has a better more secure lid.
 They're the best wireless earbuds for running we've tested.
 Unfortunately, the slightly larger earbuds won't be as comfortable for all listeners and also makes them slightly less stable than typical in-ears with stability fins.
 On the upside, they have a reliable wireless connection with a good range and simple control scheme once you get used to it, and if you like to EQ your headphones, they are one of the best sounding wireless earbuds/in-ears.

 The Jabra Elite Active 65t are a slightly better truly wireless headphones overall than the Bose SoundSport Free.
 The Bose have a more comfortable earbud design.
 They also sound a lot more balanced out of the box than the Jabras.
 However, the Active 65t have a better noise isolation and leakage performance than the Bose, which makes them more suitable for commuting and the office.
-The Jabra also have easier to use controls and a more customizable app, which gives you access to an an EQ so you can tweak their sound to your liking.
+The Jabra also have easier to use controls and a more customizable app, which gives you access to an EQ so you can tweak their sound to your liking.

-The Jabra Elite Active 65t are slightly better than the to the Jaybird Run, although not by much.
-The Jaybird have a more comfortable In-ear fit and come with a few stability fin options, which makes them a bit more stable for running and for different ear shapes and sizes.
+The Jabra Elite Active 65t are slightly better than the Jaybird Run, although not by much.
+The Jaybird have a more comfortable in-ear fit and come with a few stability fin options, which makes them a bit more stable for running and for different ear shapes and sizes.
 On the other hand, the Elite 65t have a more stable Bluetooth connection and can pair to multiple devices at once.
-The Jabras also have a longer continuous battery life than the Jaybird, but overall they have the a similar sound and isolation performance and would both be a good choice for sports.
+The Jabras also have a longer continuous battery life than the Jaybird, but overall they have a similar sound and isolation performance and would both be a good choice for sports.

 The Jabra Elite Active 65t are a better truly wireless option than the Apple AirPods.
 The AirPods have a longer cumulative battery life than the Elite Active 65t, at 25hrs compared to 15hrs.
-The AirPods also have less latency, especially on iOS devices, so they're a bit more suitable for watching videos and their open earbud design is also more comfortable than the 65t's and more suitable for monitoring traffic when running outdoors.
+The AirPods also have less latency, especially on iOS devices, so they're a bit more suitable for watching videos.
+Their open earbud design is also more comfortable than the 65t's and is more suitable for monitoring traffic when running outdoors.
 However, the Active 65t have a better balanced and more customizable sound.
 They also have a lot more bass than the AirPods and isolate better in noisy conditions thanks to their in-ear fit.
 This makes them a far better choice for commuting than the AirPods.
-The Jabras are aslo more stable, which makes them better for sports and physical activity in general.
+The Jabras are also more stable, which makes them better for sports and physical activity in general.

 The Jabra Elite Active 65t are a better headphone overall than the Jabra Elite 25e.
-The Active 65t are compact turly wireless in-ear earbuds that you can easily carry around in you pockets.
+The Active 65t are compact truly wireless in-ear earbuds that you can easily carry around in your pockets.
 The Elite Active 65t also have a sweat proof in-ear design that's better for sports, isolates more on noisy commutes and has a customizable app with an EQ and limited health tracking.
 On the upside, the 25e have a longer battery life, and have an earbud fit that's more comfortable for most.